tock/tock/doc/courses/sosp/application.md

 `userland/examples/services/ble-env-sense`.
 It accepts commands over IPC and updates the BLE ESS service, which is broadcasts through the BLE radio.

-Before we load the service though, you should chose modify its name so that you'll be able to tell your Hail apart from everyone else's (be sure to pick something short but reasonably unique).
-On Line 32, change the adv_name to a string of your choice.
+Before we load the service though, you should modify its name so that you'll be able to tell your Hail apart from everyone else's.
+Pick something short but reasonably unique.
+On Line 32 of `main.c`, change the `adv_name` to a string of your choice.
 For example:

 ```
    .adv_name          = "AmitHail",